python/cpython/Doc/library/logging.rst

 #. :class:`FileHandler` instances send error messages to disk files.

-.. currentmodule:: logging.handlers

-#. :class:`BaseRotatingHandler` is the base class for handlers that rotate log
+#. :class:`handlers.BaseRotatingHandler` is the base class for handlers that
-   files at a certain point.
+   rotate log files at a certain point.
 It is not meant to be  instantiated directly.
 Instead, use :class:`RotatingFileHandler` or :class:`TimedRotatingFileHandler`.

-#. :class:`RotatingFileHandler` instances send error messages to disk files,
+#. :class:`handlers.RotatingFileHandler` instances send error messages to disk files,
    with support for maximum log file sizes and log file rotation.

-#. :class:`TimedRotatingFileHandler` instances send error messages to disk files
+#. :class:`handlers.TimedRotatingFileHandler` instances send error messages to disk files
    rotating the log file at certain timed intervals.

-#. :class:`SocketHandler` instances send error messages to TCP/IP sockets.
+#. :class:`handlers.SocketHandler` instances send error messages to TCP/IP sockets.

-#. :class:`DatagramHandler` instances send error messages to UDP sockets.
+#. :class:`handlers.DatagramHandler` instances send error messages to UDP sockets.

-#. :class:`SMTPHandler` instances send error messages to a designated email
+#. :class:`handlers.SMTPHandler` instances send error messages to a designated email
    address.

-#. :class:`SysLogHandler` instances send error messages to a Unix syslog daemon,
+#. :class:`handlers.SysLogHandler` instances send error messages to a Unix syslog daemon,
    possibly on a remote machine.

-#. :class:`NTEventLogHandler` instances send error messages to a Windows
+#. :class:`handlers.NTEventLogHandler` instances send error messages to a Windows
    NT/2000/XP event log.

-#. :class:`MemoryHandler` instances send error messages to a buffer in memory,
+#. :class:`handlers.MemoryHandler` instances send error messages to a buffer in memory,
    which is flushed whenever specific criteria are met.

-#. :class:`HTTPHandler` instances send error messages to an HTTP server using
+#. :class:`handlers.HTTPHandler` instances send error messages to an HTTP server using
    either ``GET`` or ``POST`` semantics.

-#. :class:`WatchedFileHandler` instances watch the file they are logging to.
+#. :class:`handlers.WatchedFileHandler` instances watch the file they are logging to.
 If
 the file changes, it is closed and reopened using the file name.
 This handler is only useful on Unix-like systems; Windows does not support the underlying mechanism used.